 The overall architecture of physical restore is as follows:

-Physical restore supports tenant-level restore and table-level restore.
+Physical restore supports restore at the tenant level and the table level.

-Tenant-level restore: Tenant-level restore is the process of rebuilding a new tenant based on the existing data backup.
-Tenant-level restore ensures global consistency across tables and partitions.
+Tenant-level restore: Tenant-level restore is the process of rebuilding a new tenant based on backups of existing data.
+Tenant restore ensures global consistency across tables and partitions.

-Tenant-level restore supports full restore and quick restore.
+Tenant-level restore supports both full restore and quick restore.

 Notice

-Full restore: Full restore refers to restoring macroblock data and incremental logs.
-After all data is restored from the backup media to the local environment, the restored tenant can provide services.
-The full restore process includes the restore and recover processes for tenant system tables and user tables.
-Restore refers to restoring the baseline data required for the restore to the OBServer node of the target tenant.
-Recover refers to restoring the logs corresponding to the baseline to the corresponding OBServer node.
+Full restore: Refers to restoring macroblock data and incremental logs.
+After all data is restored from backup media to the local storage, the restored tenant can provide services.
+The full restore process includes the Restore and Recover steps for tenant system tables and user tables.
+The Restore step copies the baseline data to the target tenant's OBServer nodes, while the Recover step restores the logs corresponding to the baseline to the respective OBServer nodes.

-Quick restore: Quick restore refers to providing services to users without restoring macroblock data.
-This reduces the restore waiting time and lowers the user's usage cost.
+Quick restore: Refers to providing services to users without restoring macroblock data, which can reduce restore wait time and lower user usage costs.

-Select the restore time point for your physical restore.
+Select a restore point for your physical restore

 Complete restore: No restore timestamp is specified.

-Incomplete restore with a specified SCN or timestamp: SCN is the precise version number of OceanBase Database.
-In Oracle mode, the timestamp is precise to the nanosecond, with no precision loss.
-In MySQL mode, the timestamp is precise to the microsecond, with precision loss after the microsecond.
+Incomplete restore by specifying SCN or timestamp: Here, SCN is an internal, precise version number in OceanBase Database.
+A timestamp is accurate to nanoseconds in Oracle-compatible mode with no precision loss; in MySQL-compatible mode, it is accurate to microseconds, with precision lost after microseconds.

-For more information about the physical restore process, see Restore process.
+For the physical restore process, see Restore process.

 Backup media requirements

-OceanBase Database of the current version supports backup media such as Alibaba Cloud OSS, NFS, Azure Blob, AWS S3, and object storage services compatible with the S3 protocol (for example, Huawei OBS and Google GCS).
-Some backup media require meeting some basic requirements before they can be used.
+The current version of OceanBase Database supports backup media such as Alibaba Cloud OSS, NFS, Azure Blob, AWS S3, and object storage compatible with the S3 protocol (for example, Huawei OBS, Google GCS, and Tencent Cloud COS).
+Some backup media require meeting specific basic requirements before they can be used.

 SDK version requirements

-In the current version, both the standalone node mode (SN mode) and the shared storage mode (SS mode) use obdal to access object storage. obdal is a unified framework for object storage developed based on OpenDAL.
+In the current version, both the Single-Named Mode (SN mode) and Shared Storage Mode (SS mode) use obdal by default to access object storage. obdal is a unified object storage framework developed based on OpenDAL.
 For more information about OpenDAL, see OpenDAL.

-In addition, if you want to use the SDK of an object storage service, the version of the object storage service's SDK must correspond to the version of the observer component.
-The following table describes the correspondence between the versions of the object storage service's SDK and the observer component.
+Additionally, if you need to use the object storage SDK, the following table describes the version correspondence between the object storage SDK and the observer version:

 |---|---|---|